envil/redescription-mining-code/sphinx/siren-help/formats.rst

 The data is stored as a table with one column for each variable and one row each entity.
 The first row can contain the names of the variables.
-The entities names can be included as columns named *ids*.
-Similarly the coordinates can be included as a pair of columns named *longitudes* and *latitudes*, respectively.
+The entities names can be included as columns named *id*.
+Similarly the coordinates can be included as a pair of columns named *longitude* and *latitude*, respectively.

 .. _data_csv_sparse: